a-bentofreire/abeamer/README.md

 4. create gifs: `abeamer gif`.
 5. create movies: `abeamer movie`.

-For further documentation, read: [Command Line Utility](https://a-bentofreire.github.io/abeamer-docs/end-user/versions/latest/en/site/abeamer-cli/).
+For detailed examples, read: [Command Line Utility](https://a-bentofreire.github.io/abeamer-docs/end-user/versions/latest/en/site/abeamer-cli/).
 Read [Requirements](#requirements) for details about the necessary software to install if you need to render, create gifs or movies on the local machine.